Enfey/UoN-CS-MSci-Notes/Semester 1 Y3/Linkers and Loaders/Chapters/Chapter 9.md

 		An entry with the `DT_NEEDED` tag holds the string table offset of a null-terminated string, yielding the name of a needed shared library.
 The offset is an index into the table recorded in the `DT_STRTAB` code.
 The dynamic array may contain multiple entries with this type.
 These entries' relative order is significant, though their relation to entries of other types is not.
 More details are described [further on](#Shared%20Object%20Dependencies).
 	`DT_SONAME`
 		An entry with the `DT_SONAME` tag holds the `.dynstr` offset of a null-terminated string, giving the name of the shared object.
 The offset is an index into whatever table is recorded in the `DT_STRTAB` entry.
+	`DT_RUNPATH`
+		An entry with the `DT_RUNPATH` tag holds the string table offset of a NUL-terminated library search path string.
+The offset is an index into the table recorded in the `DT_STRTAB` entry.
 	`DT_RELA`, `DT_RELASZ`, `DT_RELAENT`, `DT_REL`, `DT_RELSZ`, `DT_RELENT`
 		These tags describe the general dynamic relocation section `.rel/a.dyn`.